New York Paid Family Leave Policy and Procedure

 c.
 A long-term or permanent period during which a family member is unable to work, attend school, perform regular daily activities, or is otherwise incapacitated due to an illness, injury, impairment, or physical or mental condition for which treatment may not be effective.
 The family member must be under the continuing supervision of, but need not be receiving active treatment by, a health care provider.
 Examples include, but are not limited to, Alzheimer's, a severe stroke, or the terminal stages of a disease.

 d.
-A period during which a family member is unable to work, attend school, perform regular daily activities, or is otherwise incapacitated because he or she is receiving treatment (including any period of recovery therefrom) by a health care provider for:
+A period during which a family member is unable to work, attend school, perform regular daily activities, or is otherwise incapacitated because they are receiving treatment (including any period of recovery therefrom) by a health care provider for:

 1. Restorative surgery after an accident or other injury; or